The new generation of MDS diagnostics: the Myeloid Gene Panel20 Jun. 2019

 -For an informed and empowered opinion-

 Have you made your clinical paper accessible yet?

 What are Myeloid Gene Panels and how are they used in MDS?

 Myeloid Gene Panels are a set of specific genes present in MDS patients, whose mutations are thought to be driving MDS.
 These genes can be identified with innovative genetic tests.

-As stated by Nick Cross, professor of Human Genetics at the University of Southampton:
+Prof Nick Cross, professor of Human Genetics at the University of Southampton says:

 What we are looking for is the large number of genes that are involved in MDS to see whether there are specific mutations, changes in those genes, that may actually be driving MDS.